We all know the success the Mets have had on Opening Day since losing eight of their first nine.

 One of the more interesting openers to me was in 1997, when the Mets (and Yankees) opened with doubleheaders because of rain in New York (amazing that both the Mets and Yankees were scheduled to open at home on the same day, too).
 This twin bill was news to me because, as a junior in college in Indiana in the spring of ’97, I guess I didn’t follow the day-to-day ins and outs of the season as closely as I do now.

-The Mets opened at home this year on a Friday for just the second time since 1995 (2011 was the other).
-They’re 5-5 opening up their home schedule on a Friday and have won five of their last seven.
+The Mets opened at home this year on a Monday for 23rd time — seven times more than any other day (Tuesday).
+They’re 16-7 opening up their home schedule on a Monday and have won four of their last five.
 The full day-by-day breakdown:

 Then there are the opponents.
 The Expos/Nationals have been the most frequent denizens of the opposite dugout, standing on the third-base line 11 times.
 In all, 12 different teams have appeared: